pkrumins/dnode/README.markdown

 DNode is a node.js library for asynchronous, bidirectional remote method invocation across the network.
-Transports for network sockets and websocket-style socket.io connections are provided.
+Transports for network sockets and websocket-style socket.io connections are available.

 A DNode server listens for incoming connections and offers up an object to clients that connect.
 Clients can call any of the server's methods and clients